jpmckinney/derisking-gov-tech/_pages/state-field-guide/index.md

 ### Limit contract sizes

 Using a single vendor over a long period of time, or for a large number of teams, may feel more comfortable, but it inevitably leads to vendor lock-in.
-Breaking up projects into several small contracts incentivizes vendors to build a sustainable software ecosystem, instead of a monolith, and makes each contract small enough that the odds of success increase markedly.<sup id="reference-5"><a href="#footnote-5">5</a></sup>
+Breaking up projects into several small contracts incentivizes vendors to build a sustainable software ecosystem, instead of a monolith, and makes each contract small enough that the odds of success increase markedly.[^markedly]

 Require that no more than \$2 million be spent on any single contract annually, and that no contract last for more than three years, including option periods.
 That way, you’ll get no more than two development teams from a single vendor.
 If the project needs more development teams, obtain them from another vendor and have them work separately.
 Limit the RFP, too, keeping it below 20 pages; don’t spend any longer than 60 days writing it.